masamichiueta/blog/_posts/2016-05-22-apple-id-corp.md

 ---
 layout: post
 title: "How to register iOS Developer Program as a Corporation in Japan?"
+description: "The following list is what I need to register iOS Developer Program as a Corporation."
 date: 2016-05-22
 categories: development
 lang: en_US
 ---